Skip to content

 ├── EventDispatcher (RemoteEvent)

-All named events and invokes are multiplexed through these instances using the funcName string as a discriminator.
+All named events are multiplexed through these instances using the funcName string as a discriminator.
 This eliminates ReplicatedStorage clutter and centralizes all network traffic.